kwmin90/login_register_REST/README.md

 Built using: Angular, JWT, Postgres, and TypeORM

-Before running the app, make sure you install Postgres and create a database.
+# Before running the app, make sure you install Postgres and create a database.
 Then enter the details in ormconfig.json.

+Allows users to register and login to view their details in account page.